Skip to main content

 • “The pixel graphics are cute but lack impact in gore situations.”

-• “Graphics might be too simple: while the style fits the atmosphere, the visuals are on the simpler side, which might not be to everyone's taste especially if you're used to more polished visuals in horror games.”
+• “Graphics might be too simple: while the style fits the atmosphere, the graphics are on the simpler side, which might not be to everyone's taste especially if you’re used to more polished visuals in horror games.”

 • “There's no option to change the resolution and no useful graphics tweaks.”